No Products in the Cart

-A: My season started really strong with a couple Nor-Am podiums and a World Cup start at Killington.
-I unfortunately had some rough races at Burke after the New Year but I am still on track to go after a Nor-Am GS and slalom title, which I had set out myself this season.
+A: My season started really strong with a couple of Nor-Am podiums and a World Cup start at Killington.
+I, unfortunately, had some rough races at Burke after the New Year but I am still on track to go after a Nor-Am GS and slalom title, which I had set out myself this season.

 Q: So where do you see yourself in five years?

 A: If not competing on the World Cup, then I see myself working in the ski racing world while also pursuing big mountain skiing goals.